starchturrets/svelte-todo/README.md

 # A Todo List, written with Svelte

-Because the world cannot have too many to do lists
+Because the world cannot have too many to do lists.